 Many a times, it so happens that fitting modules or components in a system which may be new or an existing one seems like a tedious job.
 Or even at times wherein many different components have to co-work together in a well mannered way to achieve the final structure.

 This patterns allows us to build or develop a module and fit them appropriately or even make them work coherently and comfortably among other modules which further helps in understanding relationships between objects and classes.
 Without this category of patterns, one would have to change a lot of stuff around to fit in a module.
 Hence to avoid this re-work or clumsy work around, this pattern is used.

 Let me show you my visualized image of an complex system as per the image below:

-topic.
+Note: The above representation image is just for the sake of understanding.
 This is in no way any UML or similar representation.

 As said earlier, I have picked the following patterns among a lot more:

 This depends on each of the patterns which fall under this category, so please read each one of those in my blog posts.

 Let me end this Part 2 article here itself, so that it won't be a very long one which might bore you off.
 Please look forward to Parts 3, 4, and 5 or even more - it really depends on how long each post goes.